 The Trust can provide individual one-off grants of up to £1,000 to young people to help them overcome financial barriers to achieve their education, training or employment goals in the motor industry.
-Examples of such items are course fees, tools and help with living costs or anything else that would support them completing their qualification and progression in the industry.
+We help with items such as course fees costs, tools and living costs and anything else that would support a young person completing their qualification allowing them to progress in the industry.

-We can also provide welfare grants for items such as white goods, replacement carpets, a respite break and home adaptations for individuals who are, or have been, employed in the motor industry.
+We also continue to provide welfare grants for items such as white goods, replacement carpets, respite breaks and home adaptations for individuals who are currently, or have been, employed in the motor industry.

-The Trust works with a variety of organisations and charities including the Scottish Motor Trade Association, the Institute of Motor Industry, the Retail Motor Industry Federation, the Motor and Allied Trades Benevolent Fund and the Educational Trusts’ Forum.
+The Trust works with a number of organisations and charities including the Scottish Motor Trade Association, the Institute of Motor Industry, the Retail Motor Industry Federation and the Motor and Allied Trades Benevolent Fund.

 Here are some examples of support the Trust has provided: